jrussellfreelance/powershell-scripts/readme.md

 clean-system-local.ps1: Calls a couple of clean up utilities on your local machine.

+continuous-git-clone.ps1: Continuously prompts for a git repo and downloads.

 copy-everything.ps1: Copies files, shares, permissions, ownership, and timestamps to a new location.

 create-cmdlets-js.ps1: Creates a JSON array of all cmdlets and stores in a Javascript file.